lagzian/SS-Collector/README.md

-# Shadowsocks/VMESS/Reality/SING-BOX Configurations
+# Shadowsocks/VMESS/Reality  in Normal, Clash, and SING-BOX Configurations

-This repository contains various Shadowsocks, VMESS, SING-BOX and Reality configuration lists that get updated automatically.
-Shadowsocks, SIG-BOX and VMESS lists are updated every 12 hours, while Reality lists are updated every 1 hour.
-The Trinity links will be updated every 5 hours.
+This repository contains various Shadowsocks, VMESS, and Reality configuration in 3 formats including Normal, Clash/Meta, and SING-BOX (ready for use).
+All of them get updated automatically.
+Shadowsocks,  and VMESS lists are updated every 12 hours, while Reality lists are updated every 1 hour.
+The Trinity links that contain 300 speed tested SS configs will be updated every 5 hours.

 ## Subscription Links